Secret Service Says 'No System For Keeping Track' Of Mar-A-Lago Visitors

 Trump stopped the White House disclosures.
 Administration lawyers argue that records on presidential visitors should be broadly exempt from the Freedom of Information Act.

-In the Mar-a-Lago case, Bookbinder said, "It appears they're saying they found stuff but these things are not covered by FOIA."
+In the Mar-a-Lago case, Bookbinder said, "It appears they're saying they found stuff, but these things are not covered by FOIA."

 CREW and the other plaintiffs plan to file their response in a few days.